Missing PERSON Alerts

-Our alert program acts on behalf of law enforcement in notifying communities nationwide about a missing child (potentially Autistic/have a cognitive disability) or elderly person (often with Alzheimer’s/dementia), the disabled, and college students.
-This program is active only by law enforcement and is available to all municipal, state and federal law enforcement agencies in the USA.
+Intent: Our A Child Is Missing Alert Program assists law enforcement agencies in notifying communities nationwide about a missing child (potentially Autistic) or elderly person (often with Alzheimer’s disease/dementia), the disabled, and on-campus college students.
+This program is only activated by law enforcement and is available to all municipal, state and federal law enforcement agencies in the USA.

 Requirements: All agencies need to fill out a Letter of Participation on the department's letterhead, which needs to be signed from the Chief or Sheriff.
 Agencies outside of the State of Florida are asked to pay a nominal annual participation fee for alert services.
 Please find this information under 'Alert Program' --> 'Law Enforcement'.

 General: Through high-speed telephone alert notifications, we have the capacity to inform residents and businesses of a missing person in their area.
 Our Recovery Specialists use digital mapping and satellite imagery to set a radius and send out alerts.
 Our specialists are available 24/7, 365 days a year.
 Our system is capable of placing 1,000 alert calls in 60 seconds.
 These alert notifications contain a detailed individually recorded message giving the description of the individual, their last known location, and the law enforcement agency information that is handling the case.
 Call recipients are prompted to call the non-emergency number of the agency if they have any information regarding a potential sighting or information about the missing person.
 For a sample of this message, please click below: